Realogy (NYSE:RLGY) Shares Gap Down to $17.98

-Realogy Holdings Corp.
-(NYSE:RLGY) shares gapped down before the market opened on Thursday .
+Shares of Realogy Holdings Corp.
+(NYSE:RLGY) gapped down prior to trading on Thursday .
 The stock had previously closed at $17.98, but opened at $17.60.
-Realogy shares last traded at $17.95, with a volume of 651 shares traded.
+Realogy shares last traded at $17.95, with a volume of 651 shares trading hands.

 The firm has a market cap of $2.05 billion, a PE ratio of 15.63 and a beta of 2.78.
 The stock’s 50 day moving average is $17.92.
 The company has a debt-to-equity ratio of 1.83, a quick ratio of 1.06 and a current ratio of 1.06.

 A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Vantage Consulting Group Inc acquired a new position in shares of Realogy during the 4th quarter worth approximately $43,000.
-International Assets Investment Management LLC lifted its position in shares of Realogy by 185.0% during the 1st quarter.
-International Assets Investment Management LLC now owns 4,190 shares of the financial services provider’s stock valued at $60,000 after acquiring an additional 2,720 shares during the period.
-Carolina Wealth Advisors LLC acquired a new stake in shares of Realogy during the 1st quarter worth $68,000.
-Teacher Retirement System of Texas bought a new position in shares of Realogy in the fourth quarter worth $138,000.
-Finally, Point72 Hong Kong Ltd lifted its position in Realogy by 145.7% during the first quarter.
-Point72 Hong Kong Ltd now owns 12,350 shares of the financial services provider’s stock worth $187,000 after purchasing an additional 7,324 shares during the period.
+Blueshift Asset Management LLC grew its position in shares of Realogy by 1.4% during the 1st quarter.
+Blueshift Asset Management LLC now owns 51,286 shares of the financial services provider’s stock worth $776,000 after purchasing an additional 686 shares in the last quarter.
+Oregon Public Employees Retirement Fund lifted its position in shares of Realogy by 2.0% during the 1st quarter.
+Oregon Public Employees Retirement Fund now owns 46,874 shares of the financial services provider’s stock valued at $709,000 after acquiring an additional 900 shares during the period.
+Mutual of America Capital Management LLC grew its holdings in shares of Realogy by 6.9% during the 1st quarter.
+Mutual of America Capital Management LLC now owns 15,425 shares of the financial services provider’s stock worth $233,000 after purchasing an additional 1,001 shares in the last quarter.
+Price T Rowe Associates Inc. MD raised its stake in Realogy by 2.0% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 62,706 shares of the financial services provider’s stock valued at $823,000 after purchasing an additional 1,231 shares in the last quarter.
+Finally, Advisor Partners LLC lifted its position in Realogy by 10.6% during the first quarter.
+Advisor Partners LLC now owns 12,950 shares of the financial services provider’s stock worth $196,000 after purchasing an additional 1,238 shares during the period.

 About Realogy (NYSE:RLGY)